railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Contacts.rst

    *UML class diagram without :mod:`base_contact`*

-A concrete example illustrates the concept of multiple relationships between contacts and partners (companies)  The figure :ref:`fig-crmcont` shows two companies each having several addresses (places of business) and several contacts attached to these addresses.
+A concrete example may illustrate this concept of multiple relationships between contacts and partners (companies) better.
+The figure :ref:`fig-crmcont` shows two companies each having several addresses (places of business) and several contacts attached to these addresses.

 .. _fig-crmcont: